ChrisDuffley/stationPlaylist/readme.md

 * C (Shift+C in JAWS layout): Title for the currently playing track.
 * C (JAWS layout): Toggle cart explorer (playlist viewer only, does not support speak on demand).
 * D (R in JAWS layout): Remaining duration for the playlist (if an error message is given, move to playlist viewer and then issue this command).
-* Control+D (Studio 6.10 and later, unavailable in Remote Studio): Control keys enabled/disabled.
+* Control+D (unavailable in Remote Studio): Control keys enabled/disabled.
 * E (unavailable in Remote Studio): Metadata streaming status.
 * Shift+1 through Shift+4, Shift+0 (unavailable in Remote Studio): Status for individual metadata streaming URL's (0 is for DSP encoder).
 * F: Find track (playlist viewer only, does not support speak on demand).